20 types of employees and how to engage them

 Encourage them to create a daily or weekly task list with achievable goals, breaking larger projects into smaller, more manageable tasks.
 Share time management techniques such as the Pomodoro technique, where they work for 25 minutes and then take a 5-minute break, helping maintain focus while incorporating regular pauses.
 Foster a team culture where asking for help is encouraged, reassuring them that it’s okay to delegate tasks or seek assistance from colleagues.

 Additionally, offer access to training on time management or stress management to equip them with tools to handle their workload better.
-By implementing these strategies, you can help the Overwhelmed employees regain control, improve their productivity, and enhance their overall job satisfaction.
+By implementing these strategies, you can help Overwhelmed employees regain control, improve their productivity, and enhance their overall job satisfaction.

 7. The Know-it-all